 - Check a website’s domain authority.
 This is useful if a directory claims you’ll get lots of business if you register with them.
 Anyone charging you money to register should have a score of at least 30.

-- If you’re thinking of taking my DIY VA training course, you can check out some FAQs about the course and see my own answers to the list of questions you should ask when choosing a VA trainer as outlined in the SVA’s guide.
+- If you’re thinking of taking my DIY Virtual Assistant training course, you can check out some FAQs about the course and see my own answers to the list of questions you should ask when choosing a VA trainer as outlined in the SVA’s guide.